-Students may withdraw from courses following the drop/add period until mid-term by obtaining the instructor's signature on the withdrawal form available from the Registrar's Office.
+Students may withdraw from courses following the drop/add period until mid-term by obtaining the instructor's signature on the withdrawal form available from their major department.
 A withdrawal before mid-term is non-punitive, and a grade of "W" is assigned.
 Instructors may assign a "W" on the proof roll for students not attending class.
 However, it is the responsibility of the student to complete the withdrawal process.
 A withdrawal is not official until it is received and processed by the Office of the Registrar.
-Withdrawal forms will be date stamped when obtained from the Registrar and this date will determine the official withdrawal date and corresponding refund percentage.
-Students will have five (5) days to complete the withdrawal process or the form will become void.